GaloisInc/BESSPIN-Tool-Suite/docs/base/configuration.md

 - `rootUserAccess`: For Unix targets, in case there is a need to create a non-root user (as in the bug bounty modes for example), whether that user should have root access via passwordless `su`.

-- `productionTargetIp`: The IP address on AWS to which to bind the FPGA via a 1:1 NAT.
+- `remoteTargetIp`: The IP address on AWS to which to bind the FPGA via a 1:1 NAT.
 Please refer to [remoteCommunicationWithTarget.md](../AWS/remoteCommunicationWithTarget.md) for more details.

 ---